BeauConstrictor/Ozpex-DOS/README.md

 * 32 for each file, all nulls for a file that has not been created.
 ```

 Sector 2 contains free sector information.
-As sectors as allocated to files, that sector's byte has `$ff` written to it, and when it is unallocated again, it's byte has `$00` written to it.
-Most of this sector is unused, and may be useful for future improvements like disk names,
+As sectors are allocated to files, that sector's byte has `$ff` written to it, and when it is unallocated again, it's byte has `$00` written to it.
+Most of this sector is unused, and may be useful for future improvements like disk names.
+The final bytes of this sector should contain `$deadbeef`, and this is used to verify that the disk is formatted correctly with the filesystem.

 Files are structured as linked lists of sectors, so as a file's content grows, it eventually cannot fit anymore in a single sector.
 The final byte of a sector determines how to file spans multiple sectors.
 If bit 7 (the MSB) is set, this sector contains the end of the file and if not, read bit 0-4 to find the index of the next sector to visit.